How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Opening BlueStacks properties

-2. Click on the Compatibility tab and check the “Run this program in compatibility mode for” box under Compatibility mode.
+2. Open the Compatibility tab and check the box for “Run this program in compatibility mode for”.

-3. Select the type of Windows you prefer such as Windows 7/8.
+3. Choose a version of Windows such as Windows 7 or 8.

-4. Check the “Run this program as an administrator” box under Settings and click Apply and OK.
+4. Check “Run this program as an administrator” under Settings, then click Apply and OK.

 Running program as an Administrator